darkoverlordofdata/dish/readme.md

 ### dish, pronounced \dē-ˈiSH\,  is a d-like transpiler for asmjs
 Asm.js has 'int-ish' variable typing.
-Why not 'd-ish' language support?
+Why not 'c-ish' language support?
+But acually, we need something a little more modern.
+So Dish is born.

+## Why?
+Emscripten is great if you have a legacy c++ application to port to the browser.

+But what about a library to use with existing javascipt?
+Hand coding asm.js is not pleasant.

+## About dish
-Dish transpiles such code to asm.js.
+Dish transpiles d-like code to asm.js.

 Dish uses the *.d extension to leverage ide syntax hghlighting.

 Dish is not intended to transpile arbitrary d to js.

 Dish is a hack.